-Doctorate in Teaching and Learning: Adult Learning Degree
+Online EdD in Teaching and Adult Learning Degree

-The Doctor of Education (EdD) in Teaching and Learning: Adult Learning degree at Grand Canyon University is designed for those who wish to not only teach, but to also lead collegiate and adult learners.
-This doctorate teaches you how to prepare for and practice research-based strategies that can improve adult education learning.
+The Doctor of Education (EdD) in Teaching and Learning: Adult Learning degree at Grand Canyon University is designed for those who wish to teach and lead all students, in particular, collegiate and adult learners.
+This doctorate instructs you on how to prepare for and practice research-based strategies that can improve education.

 Loading Form